Skip to contents

 qc_types

-QC types to be shown.
+QC types to be plotted.
 Can be a vector of QC types or a regular expression pattern.
 NA (default) displays all available QC/Sample types.

 show_batches